 3. Start looking for jobs!
 First, I'd recommend making a post on Facebook or whatever social media you use.
 Get the word out to your family and friends.
 Please don't post vague stuff.
 No "Lookin for a job".
 No "Who's Hiring?".
 Instead, post something a little more professional.
 "I'm currently looking for full time employment.
 My experience includes 4 years of accounting, and 6 years of admin/clerical work.
 I'm very organized and highly motivated.
 Please PM me if you know of a job where I may be a good fit".

 4. Create a checklist.
 Until you start working, you'll want to visit sites daily.
 Check them off as you do them.
-You can even print out this list and put a check mark (in pencil!) to what you've done for the day, then erase at the end of the day (plus all the links are here!).

 5. Next...get that resume online and start looking online.
 First, I highly recommend Indeed.
 Sign up, upload your resume and complete your profile.
 The best part of Indeed...Job Alerts.
 You can search Indeed for specific jobs in specific areas.
 You can also set up job alerts...so if you're looking for a job as an electrician in Pearland with a 15 mile radius, those jobs can be emailed to you daily.